-From clinical development to post-approval research, let us help you ensure the safety of your patients by examining and understanding disease indicators and the real-world usage and effects of your drug.
+Let us help you ensure the safety of your patients by examining and understanding disease indicators and using real-world evidence to support your development and post-approval activities.

 To understand disease distribution, risk factors, treatment patterns and impact, comorbidities, burden-of-illness, other related factors, and the effectiveness of risk minimization interventions, our international and expert team of epidemiologists can help you ask the right questions and apply the right methodologies to yield meaningful and actionable evidence.

-Whether you’re looking for consulting advice; database, registry or prospective observational research; a literature review; or a risk management plan, we can provide you with high-quality, scientifically-rigorous, and publication-ready epidemiology support.
+Whether you’re looking for consulting advice; database or registry study; prospective observational research; a literature review; or a risk management plan, we can provide you with high-quality, scientifically-rigorous, and publication-ready epidemiology support.

 Rely On Our Experts

-Our broad range of experience and relationships make us an ideal research partner for pharmacoepidemiology studies.
-As a highly-credentialed pharmacoepidemiology research organization, our 25+ person team of epidemiologists are often invited advisors on steering and advisory committees convened by clients, research partners, governments, and academic organizations.
+Our broad range of experience and research collaborations make us an ideal research partner for pharmacoepidemiology studies.
+Members of our 30+ person team of epidemiologists are often invited as advisors on steering and advisory committees convened by clients, research partners, governments, and academic organizations.